 (2) For children, ORR will issue notarized letters of eligibility, similar to adult certification letters, stating that the child is a victim of a severe form of trafficking.

 (D) What are the procedures for determining eligibility for victims of trafficking?

 The county agency shall:

-(1) Accept the original certification letter or eligibility letter for children and retain a photocopy in the case file.
+(1) Accept the notarized letter of certification or letter of eligibility for children as described in paragraph (C) of this rule and retain a photocopy in the case file.
 Victims of severe forms of trafficking are not required to provide any other immigration documents to receive benefits.

-(2) Call the trafficking victims verification toll-free number, (866) 401-5510, to confirm the validity of the certification letter before providing benefits.
-During the verification telephone call, the county agency shall notify the office of refugee resettlement of the benefits for which the victim of trafficking has applied.
+(2) Call the ORR trafficking victims verification toll-free number, (866) 401-5510, to confirm the validity of the notarized letter of certification before providing benefits.
+During the verification telephone call, the county agency shall notify ORR of the benefits for which the victim of trafficking has applied.

 (3) Confirm identity.
-Benefits shall not be automatically denied if the individual is unable to provide verification of identity.
-The county agency shall call the trafficking verification telephone number for assistance.
+Benefits shall not be automatically denied when the individual is unable to provide verification of identity.
+The county agency shall call the ORR trafficking victims verification toll-free number for assistance.

-(4) Assist in obtaining a social security number (SSN).
+(4) Assist in obtaining a social security number (SSN) in accordance with rule 5101:4-3-22 of the Administrative Code.
 The county agency shall not delay, deny, or discontinue assistance to any eligible applicant because he or she does not have a SSN.
-If an individual is required to provide or apply for a SSN for another benefit program, such as medicaid or Ohio works first, or the victim of severe forms of trafficking does not yet have or is unable to obtain a SSN for work purposes, assistance must be given to these individuals in obtaining non-work SSN's as follows:
+When an individual is required to provide or apply for a SSN for another benefit program, such as medicaid or Ohio works first, or the victim of severe forms of trafficking does not yet have or is unable to obtain a SSN for work purposes, assistance must be given to these individuals in obtaining non-work SSN's as follows: